Waimea Falls

 The Sacred Waterfall of Waimea Valley

 At the end of the main path through Waimea Valley stands our sacred waterfall.
-About 40 feet tall, the waterfall is both beautiful and deeply meaningful in Hawaiian culture.
+About 40 feet tall, Waimea Falls is both beautiful and deeply meaningful in Hawaiian culture.
 For centuries, fresh water here has been honored not simply as a natural feature, but as a life-giving force.

 In ancient Hawaiʻi, fresh water (wai) was sacred.
 It sustained agriculture, supported communities, and represented life itself.
 Water sources such as rivers, springs, and waterfalls were carefully protected within the ahupuaʻa system, a traditional land division that extended from the mountains to the sea.